 the request should be rejected.

-ID Tokens have a defined set of standard claims and steps required for validation of these in the OIDC Core specification, Section 22.214.171.124.
+ID Tokens have a defined set of standard claims and steps required for validation of these in the OIDC Core specification, Section 188.8.131.52.
+Validation of JWT Access Tokens is specified in RFC 9068.
+As the specification is relatively new however, it is not fully supported by many of our providers.

-The most important claims to validate are the following:
+Generally speaking, the most important JWT claims to validate are the following:

 - The timestamp for which the token expires, in unix time (seconds since epoch).
-The token is invalid if it is used afer this time.
+The token is invalid if it is used after this time.

 nbf(not before time)